Toggle site contrast Toggle Contract

 Can you give me an exact visit time?

-We can not give you an exact time as our nurses/healthcare assistants may be delayed in traffic.
-Or, they may have to spend longer with a patient who is unwell.
+We can’t give you an exact time as our nurses or healthcare assistants may be delayed by traffic or extended patient care.

 We do understand that sometimes hospital appointments can be difficult to change.
-Let us know in plenty of time if you’re due a hospital appointment.
+Let us know as early as possible if you have an upcoming hospital appointment.
 We ask that you avoid making other appointments on the day of our visit.

 Roughly what time will you visit me?